 - Hit on Open command button on the PuTTY window

-- For the first time, it will open the SSH Host Key Fingerprint which will be saved locally and used for authenticating future SSH connections
+- It will open the SSH Host Key Fingerprint for the first time, which will be saved locally and used for authenticating future SSH connections.

 - Just hit on Yes command button to allow the secured connection

-- A blank screen with login username is requested, enter the login name as root and hit Enter button
+- A blank screen with a login username is requested; enter the login name as root and hit Enter button

 - Next, it will request the password – enter the One Time Password that you’ve received in your email box from DigitalOcean after creating the droplet